elitizon/tailwind-react-app/README.md

 - Support of TailwindCSS 1.7.6
 - Support of Typescript 4.0.2
-- Svg import as ReactComponenst
+- Svg import as ReactComponent
 - Styled components thanks to twin.macro 1.8 and @emotion/styled 10.0.27

 ## Available Scripts